jbcodeforce/jbcodeforce.github.io/README.md

 The content of this repository is written with markdown files, packaged with [MkDocs](https://www.mkdocs.org/) and can be built into a book-readable format by MkDocs build processes.

 1. Install MkDocs locally following the [official documentation instructions](https://www.mkdocs.org/#installation).
-1. Install Material plugin for mkdocs:  `pip install mkdocs-material`
+1. Install Material plugin for mkdocs:  `pip install mkdocs-material`; `pip install mkdocs-minify-plugin`;
 2. `git clone https://github.com/jbcodeforce/jbcodeforce.github.io.git` _(or your forked repository if you plan to edit)_
 3. `cd jbcodeforce.github.io`
 4. `mkdocs serve`